hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 }
 ```

 The important distinction to make here is that the `for await` loop is the consumer, **pulling** data from the generator (or the producer).
-Even though the for await loop must be called in an asynchronous function, the values are still processed in a sequential fashion.
+Even though the for await loop must be called asynchronously, the values are still processed by the loop in a sequential fashion.

 AsyncObservable augments the generator pattern by orchestrating the **pushing** side of the equation; the observable handles the _pulling_ of values from the generator and does the work of _pushing_ them to the consumer.